-Trigonometry is the part of math that connects angles to lengths.
-If you need to find a missing side or angle in a right triangle, trigonometry is usually the tool.
-The same ideas also extend to the unit circle, rotation, and repeating patterns such as waves.
+Trigonometry connects angles to lengths.
+When you need a missing side or angle in a right triangle, it is usually the tool, and the same ideas extend to the unit circle, rotation, and repeating patterns such as waves.
+The whole subject grows from three ratios.

 sinθ=oppositehypotenuse,cosθ=adjacenthypotenuse,tanθ=oppositeadjacent\sin \theta = \frac{\text{opposite}}{\text{hypotenuse}}, \quad \cos \theta = \frac{\text{adjacent}}{\text{hypotenuse}}, \quad \tan \theta = \frac{\text{opposite}}{\text{adjacent}}